Aspidochelone: Saratan

 The Arabic polymath Al-Jahiz, writer of Kitāb al-Hayawān (The Book of Animals), mentions three monsters that are supposed to live in the sea: the tanin (sea-dragon), the saratan (سرطان, or saraṭān, "crab") and the bala (whale).
 About the saratan, he said the following:

 As to the sarathan, I have never yet met anybody who could assure me he had seen it with his own eyes.
 Of course, if we were to believe all that sailors tell [...] for they claim that on occasions they have landed on certain islands having woods and valleys and fissures and have lit a great fire; and when the monster felt the fire on its back, it began to glide away with them and all the plants growing on it, so that only such as managed to flee were saved.
 This tale outdoes the most fabulous and preposterous of stories.

 This monster is also mentioned in The Wonders of Creation, written by al-Qazwini, and in the first voyage of Sinbad the Sailor in One Thousand and One Nights.

 The saratan also appears in Jorge Luis Borges's work El Libro de Los Seres Imaginarios (The Book of Imaginary Beings), where its name is spelled "zaratan," a spelling which readers of Borges have adopted in reference to this creature.
 Borges describes saratans as having long-life spans and incredible size, to the point where their shells can be mistaken easily enough as small islands.
 Borges cites Al-Jahiz and the Kitāb al-Hayawān for this information, and notes Al-Jahiz's skepticism, which he contrasts with al-Qazwini's account.
-Borges also may be responsible for the now-common representation of the saratan as a giant turtle, rather than a crab.

-Under the name of zaratan, saratans also appear in some editions of the tabletop roleplaying game Dungeons & Dragons.